dotnet/csharplang/proposals/interceptors-issues-2024-01.md

 ## File path portability

 One of our design goals with interceptors was for them to conform to the "portability" requirement of source generators.
 That means we should be able to run the source generators for a project containing interceptors, commit the results to disk, then remove the source generators from the project and be able to build in a variety of environments.
-Note that this is different from *determinism*--we don't mind if the resulting assembly differs in things like layout, etc. in each build environment, but want it to be the case that if an interceptor declaration functions in one environment, then it also functions in a different environment, assuming all the sources and dependencies are fully available in each environment.
+Note that this is different from *determinism*--we don't mind if the resulting assembly differs in things like layout, etc. in each build environment, but want it to be the case that if an interceptor declaration *functions* in one environment, then it also *functions* in a different environment, assuming all the sources and dependencies are fully available in each environment.

 However, we currently require absolute paths for `InterceptsLocationAttribute`, with pathmap substitution performed if present.
 This doesn't work between local builds on different paths, or across local builds and CI, because only CI will actually pass `/pathmap` during the build.
 The local build prefers to preserve local paths (e.g. in the PDB) so that the local versions of the sources can be discovered easily during debugging.
 The different environments will have different answers for what they expect the paths to be, and the InterceptsLocation will have errors in environments which differ from the "generation-time" environment.

+### Permit relative paths in `[InterceptsLocation(filePath, line, column)]`

-Having looked at several strategies to address here, including adjusting when the build system passes `/pathmap` to the compiler, it seems the most straightforward way is to permit relative paths.
+Having looked at several strategies to address here, including adjusting when the build system passes `/pathmap` to the compiler, it seems the most straightforward way is to permit relative paths for interceptors.
 This is a strategy which is already proven out by `#line` directives.

 When a relative path appears in an `[InterceptsLocation]`, we will resolve it relative to the path of the containing file, just as we would for `#line`.
-We recommend that relative paths appearing in source use `/` directory separators for portability.

 ```cs
 // /project/src/file1.cs